siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-12-optimizing-for-mobile-first-indexing.md

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /optimizing-for-mobile-first-indexing/
 slim_seo:
   - a:1:{s:11:"description";s:112:"what exactly is mobile-first indexing?
-This blog post will delve into the details, explore what it means for SEO";}
+This article will delve into the details, explore what it means for SEO";}
 featured_image: /images/searcengineoptimization3.webp
 categories:
   - SEO